bernardo-gomez/Fast_URL_Checker/README.md

   **Files**:

-  -  checkurl_bib_portolio.sh (it process an ALMA input file before invoking the url checker )
+  -  checkurl_bib_portolio.sh (it processes an ALMA input file before invoking the url checker )

   -  parse_cvs.c (it converts the ALMA file into a custom text file) Example of custom format: